 11. Krakow, Poland

-Another low-cost city-break is Krakow.
+Another low-cost city-break that has one of the best Christmas markets in Europe is Krakow.
 This destination is popular throughout the year due to the low-cost of living and variety of historical sites, however Christmas is where it’s particularly special.
-Central Square is the host for all the festivities, where you’ll find handmade decorations, Christmas gifts, tasty bakes and everything else you’d expect to find at a Christmas market; with a Polish twist.
+Central Square is the host for all the festivities.
+You’ll find handmade decorations, Christmas gifts, tasty bakes and everything else you’d expect to find at a Christmas market; with a Polish twist.
 Although very cold, Krakow has an icy edge during December and it’s very therapeutic to wander the streets and buildings.
 Be sure to check out the castle!

 Must-see points of interest include the heart-breaking but eye-opening concentration camp of Auschwitz and the nearby Salt Mines tour.
 Visit Krakow this Christmas for traditional celebrations on a low-budget.
 You’ll find some excellent accommodation for less than £40 per night.